julian-zucker/katacoda-scenarios/python-skills-challenge-write-a-function-and-implement-a-method/step3.md

 m.predict('b')
 ```

 If you predict `'b'` long enough, you'll see that this code sometimes transitions to `'d'` but usually transitions to `'c'`.
 That's a working Markov chain!
+Open `step3.py` and make that change.